The quick answers page for the Mississippi governor’s race.

 Is Delbert Hosemann running for Mississippi governor?

 In the practical sense, yes.
-Hosemann has publicly said he expects to run for governor in 2027, which makes him a real contender rather than loose speculation, even before a full launch rollout is visible.
+Hosemann has publicly said he expects to run for governor in 2027, and Mississippi Today reported from the 2026 Neshoba County Fair that he again stopped short of launching while emphasizing redistricting.
+That keeps him a real contender rather than loose speculation, but not a declared candidate.

 Is Lynn Fitch running for Mississippi governor?

 Not formally announced.
-But Fitch is treated here as a serious potential contender because current field reporting places her in the likely governor mix and shows she has one of the strongest fundraising positions in the field.
+But Fitch is treated here as a serious potential contender because Mississippi Today reported from the 2026 Neshoba County Fair that she said an announcement on her political future is coming soon, and earlier reporting shows she has one of the strongest fundraising positions in the field.

 Is Jason White running for Mississippi governor?